Thomas Jefferson High School (Council Bluffs, Iowa)

-Thomas Jefferson High School is a public high school located in Council Bluffs, Iowa.
+Thomas Jefferson High School is a public high school located in Council Bluffs, Iowa, United States.
 It is one of two high schools in the Council Bluffs Community School District.

-The school was opened in 1922 to service students on the west end of Council Bluffs.
+The school was opened in 1922 to serve students on the west end of Council Bluffs.

 In 1986, students from the ninth grade were moved from the junior high school system to the high school system.
 Prior to this, the high school taught only the 10th, 11th and 12th grades.

 Sports

 The school competes in the Missouri River Conference in the following sports: